Final Examinations

 NR Grade not reported

-Grade not reported by instructor, through Consortium, or external institution as of deadline for reporting grades for each semester/academic term as established by the Registrar’s Office (the “Grade Deadline”).
+Grade not reported by instructor, through approved Consortiums as of deadline for reporting grades for each semester/academic term as established by the Registrar’s Office (the “Grade Deadline”).
 NR grades do not calculate into Grade Point Average, do not count for academic credit towards graduation, and cannot be changed more than one (1) calendar year after the Grade Deadline.

 0.00